-Everything else is quite easy.
-To recover files and folders from the encrypted drive, launch EFS Recovery and enter your volume Recovery Key.
+Let's make a summary: to recover files and folders from the encrypted drive, launch EFS Recovery and enter your volume Recovery Key.
 If the key matches, the product will automatically scan the BitLocker volume to locate any recoverable files and folders, detecting and fixing file system errors if that option is selected.
 Everything happens completely automatically; all you need to do is selecting which files to recover.

-DiskInternals EFS Recovery overcomes limitations of older versions of Windows being unable to natively access BitLocker volumes.
-You can run DiskInternals EFS Recovery on Windows 2000, XP, 2003 Server, Vista, Windows 7 or 2008 Server, and it will still be able to successfully recover BitLocker 1.0 and 2.0 volumes completely automatically.
+*DiskInternals EFS Recovery overcomes limitations of older versions of Windows being unable to natively access BitLocker volumes.
+You can run DiskInternals EFS Recovery on Windows 10, Windows 2000, XP, 2003 Server, Vista, Windows 7 or 2008 Server, and it will still be able to successfully recover BitLocker 1.0 and 2.0 volumes completely automatically.